embroider-build/embroider/REPLACING-COMPONENT-HELPER.md

 <this.whichComponent @feedItem={{@model}} />
 ```

-This code will cause every modules under the `./feed-items/` directory to be eagerly included in your build.
+This code will cause every module under the `./feed-items/` directory to be eagerly included in your build.

 To instead _lazily_ include them, refactor to use asynchronous `import()` instead of `importSync`.
 BUT CAUTION: using `import()` of your own app code is one of the few things that works _only_ under Embroider and not in classic builds, so don't do it until you have committed to Embroider.